Michael Christiansen, Senior Partner

 Bar Admission: Utah, 2004

-Colt Mund, Associate Attorney
+Colt Mund, Partner

 Prior to law school, Colt completed his undergraduate education at Snow College and Utah State University.
 At Snow College, Colt was a recipient of football scholarship as a running back for the Badgers.
 In 2006, Colt was named a team captain for the Badgers, who finished with a #2 national ranking.
 Colt then finished his undergraduate education at Utah State University, where he graduated with dual degrees in History and Political Science.